Intuitive website design to reduce friction

 As mentioned, the automatic system 1 is working fast.
 It relies on patterns that proved to be effective in the past or only scans information.
 Most of the times, this works fine and enables us to be in direct interaction with our environment.
 However, system 1 is also prone to errors.
-By relying on emotions and instincts, decisions and behaviour choices can turn out different than expected.
+By relying on emotions and instincts, decisions and behavior choices can turn out different than expected.

 Fortunately, we can learn from the mistakes we make.
 Our memory is continuously updating.
 Therefore, we can improve, connect or expand our knowledge.
-The more often a particular behaviour had the desired outcome, the higher the chances that we are going to apply it in the future as well.
-That's how habits form.
+The more often a particular behavior had the desired outcome, the higher the chances that we are going to apply it in the future as well.
+That’s how habits form.
 They are reactions that became automatic.

 How can you use that for your advantage?

 The following list of applications is by no means complete.
 Still, applying them will already bring you a long way to an intuitive website and reduce friction.